hmeng/the-gen-z-catechism/chapters/post-25.md

 ---
-layout: default
+layout: chapter
-title: "Post 25"
+title: "Post #25: Can we fix ourselves?"
 ---
 # Post #25: Can we fix ourselves?